-- Students will be afforded an opportunity to make up missed work without adverse school effects when absent because of a religious holiday.
-Within five school days prior to an expected absence for religious reasons, parent(s)/ guardian(s) must notify the principal in writing and request that the student be excused from attendance.
+- Students will be excused for religious holidays on those days when the religious tenets forbid secular activities on that day.
+Religious absences are pre-arranged absences.
+The parents must have declared that their student is observing the holidays of that specific religion and make their request in writing at least five days prior to the holiday. - Students will be afforded an opportunity to make up missed work without adverse school effects when absent because of a religious holiday.
+Within five school days prior to an expected absence for religious reasons, parent(s)/guardian(s) must notify the principal in writing and request that the student be excused from attendance.
 A written excuse will not be required upon return to school and no adverse or prejudicial effects will result for any student availing herself/ himself of this provision.
-Students will be permitted to make up missed work according to school procedures. - If questions arise regarding this rule, principals will grant the parent(s)/ guardian(s) a conference.
-Parent(s)/ guardian(s) may appeal the principal's decision to the Superintendent should a conflict arise.
+Students will be permitted to make up missed work according to school procedures.

-5. Virtual Instruction Program

-Compulsory school attendance and attendance record keeping shall apply to district virtual instruction programs [1002.245 (6)(a); 1003.21, Florida Statutes].
+- If questions arise regarding this rule, principals may grant the parent(s)/ guardian(s) a • conference or contact the religious organization for clarification, or a notarized statement from the parent or quardian of a minor student will be accepted.
+Parent(s)/ quardian(s) may appeal the principal's decision to the Superintendent should a conflict arise.
+5. Virtual Instruction Program Compulsory school attendance and attendance record keeping shall apply to district virtual instruction programs [1002.245 (6)(a); 1003.21, Florida Statutes].
 Students in grades K-3 must attend at least 720 hours (4 hours per day) of instruction.
 Students in grades 4-12 must attend at least 900 hours (5 hours per day) of instruction.

-E. Student Withdrawals

-1. Student Withdrawals During the Last Two Weeks of the School Year

-- The parent(s)/ guardians(s) of a student who leaves school during the last two weeks of the school year must show evidence that the withdrawal is necessary and the student must successfully complete assigned class work.
-Principals are authorized to make arrangements for the administration of any tests if appropriate. - Principals may waive the requirements for early withdrawal when unusual/ extenuating circumstances require it.

-2. Student Withdrawals for Enrollment in Home Education Programs

-- Florida Statute 1002.41 permits parents to choose to place their children in a home education program in lieu of public school.
+E. Student Withdrawals 1.
+Student Withdrawals During the Last Two Weeks of the School Year The parent(s)/ guardians(s) of a student who leaves school during the last two weeks of • the school year must show evidence that the withdrawal is necessary and the student must successfully complete assigned class work.
+Principals are authorized to make arrangements for the administration of any tests if appropriate.
+Principals may waive the requirements for early withdrawal when unusual/ extenuating circumstances require it.
+2. Student Withdrawals for Enrollment in Home Education Programs - Florida Statute 1002.41 permits parents to choose to place their children in a home education program in lieu of public school.
 The requirements of the law will be monitored through Charter Schools and Educational Choices.
 Amended 07-23-91, 07-21-98, 06-27-00, 07-15-03, 02-05-08 - To withdraw a student for enrollment in a home education program, parent(s)/ guardian(s) must initiate the withdrawal process at the school and notify the Superintendent of Schools in writing of the intent to provide home education for the student.

-3. Student Withdrawals, ESE (Exceptional Student Education) Students Adopted 07-01-05, Amended 07-01-06
+3. Student Withdrawals, ESE (Exceptional Student Education) Students